julianeon/julianeon/books.md

 ### Nonfiction

-Startup/tech histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs (Apple), Levy's Facebook: The Inside Story (Facebook), Levy's In The Plex (Google), Frier's No Filter (Instagram), Bilton's Hatching Twitter (X), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Lagorio-Chafkin's We Are The Nerds (Reddit), The Launch Pad by Stross (Y Combinator).
+Startup histories: Stone's The Everything Store (Amazon), Isaacson's Steve Jobs (Apple), Levy's Facebook: The Inside Story (Facebook), Levy's In The Plex (Google), Frier's No Filter (Instagram), Bilton's Hatching Twitter (X), Southwick's Everyone Else Must Fail (Oracle), Benioff's Behind The Cloud (Salesforce), Lagorio-Chafkin's We Are The Nerds (Reddit).

 For a history of the PC, Fire In The Valley, by Swaine & Freiberger, is outstanding.

-Tim Wu's The Attention Merchants is terrific too, for a more sweeping history of technology.

 The Maverick & His Machine by Maney, about IBM and its founder Watson, makes a good companion piece.

+Tim Wu's The Attention Merchants is terrific too, as a broader history of technology.

-I learned a lot from Global Capitalism by Freidan.
+On an even bigger scale, I learned a lot from Global Capitalism by Freidan.
 It goes well with The Penguin History of the World by Roberts & Westad.

-The Chosen by Karabel is incredible, a history of American university admissions.

-The Making of the Atomic Bomb by Rhodes is great too.

 Among business biographies, my favorite is Ray Kroc's Grinding It Out.
 Meyer's Setting The Table is also excellent and relevant to Support.